-Nichole Jordan (National Managing Partner, Markets, Clients & Industry), Jack Katz (Global Leader; National Managing Partner, Financial Services ), Jeremy Cusimano (Managing Director, Forensic, Investigative and Dispute Services)
+Nichole Jordan (National Managing Partner, Markets, Clients & Industry), Jack Katz (National Managing Partner, Financial Services Industry Group; Financial Services Global Leader), Jeremy Cusimano (Managing Director, Forensic, Investigative and Dispute Services)

 March 18, 2014

 After four years of fervent public debate and intense regulatory deliberation, Section 619 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), known as the Volcker rule (the rule), was approved by all five of the required federal agencies on Dec.
 10, 20131.
 The rule — modified from a proposal published in late 2011 — restricts a banking entity’s trading activities and defines what is a permissible investment for a banking entity.
 Coupled with the compliance challenges and costs imposed by other parts of the Dodd-Frank Act, the rule will create a significant hurdle for midsize and large banking entities as they strive to regain historical levels of profitability.